acn3to/hl-md/README.md

 hl-md ./"filePath"/"file.md" validate
 ```

-It will return on you terminal the links followed by its HTTP status:
+It will return in you terminal the links followed by its HTTP status:

 ```sh
 Job done!